kheire007/location/README.md

 # Fivem-location
 location/rent
-rent a bike and motors
+rent a bike and motos
 easy install
 put this in your ressource start it enjoy to use.